 Update 2018: The Laravel framework has changed significantly over the past 3 years, it remains increasingly popular.

-Zend Framework 2&3 on the flip side has declined in public popularity, but perhaps still has some enterprise and proprietary stronghold (which I have not confirmed).
+Zend Framework 2&3 on the flip side has declined in public popularity, but perhaps still has some enterprise stronghold (which I have not confirmed).

 At this point in time I am no longer an advocate for ZF and Symfony, I feel both frameworks are too monolithic/bloated and one can accomplish more in less time with micro frameworks and external packages for majority of projects.

 I find the changes to Laravel 5.x refreshing and love that they have become more compliant and adopted professional software design patterns and architecture, even though there was a significant outcry from their novice users.

 Having said this, I still do not like Laravel’s Database Abstraction (Eloquent), and template engine (Blade) for the same reasons as below… not a deal breaker, and if I have to choose a framework for a quick SME build I would perhaps choose Laravel.